SAP/SapMachine-infrastructure/dockerfiles/official/19/README.md

 For more information see the [SapMachine website](https://sapmachine.io).

-The SapMachine image supports the x86/64 architecture.
+The SapMachine image supports the x86/64, aarch64 and ppc64le architectures.

 Java and all Java-based trademarks and logos are trademarks or registered trademarks of Oracle and/or its affiliates.